-All appeals are reviewed by the Satisfactory Progress Committee, whose representatives are from the Division of Academic and Student Affairs and Enrollment Management.
+All appeals are reviewed by the Satisfactory Progress Committee, whose representatives are from the Financial Aid Office.
 Decisions by the committee are final.
 A student whose appeal is approved will have their financial aid eligibility reinstated on a probationary basis and must adhere to an academic plan devised by the committee.
 A signed contract is required before an award is generated.
 These students must be especially diligent in completing all attempted credits until compliance with the policy is re-established.

 When an appeal is reviewed and approved by the committee, in most cases, the student will be required to adhere to a contract/academic plan that is designed to assist the student in regaining compliance with the policy over time.
 Contracts are generally in place for one academic year, unless otherwise stated.
 If the student meets all the conditions stated in the contract, they will retain their eligibility for financial aid while they are working toward compliance.
 Students who do not meet the all of the imposed conditions will not be eligible for financial aid in the next year.
 The satisfactory progress contract/academic plan is an agreement between the student and the financial aid office and must be respected as a serious endeavor.